zanderle/tutorial/en/django_urls/README.md

 Lines between triple quotes (`'''` or `"""`) are called docstrings - you can write them at the top of a file, class or method to describe what it does.
 They won't be run by Python.

-The admin URL, which you visited in previous chapter is already here:
+The admin URL, which you'll visit in the following chapters, is already here:

 ```python
     url(r'^admin/', admin.site.urls),